-In the context of security, NetFlow is used for its DoS and worm detection capabilities.
+In the context of security, NetFlow is used for its anomaly detection capabilities.
 NetFlow data is exported in various record formats.
-Sampled NetFlow and NetFlow aggregation reduce the volume of statistics collected.
+Although sampled NetFlow and NetFlow aggregation reduce the volume of statistics collected, they can also limit traffic visibility.
 Netflow v5 is currently the most popular format.
 NetFlow aggregation uses the NetFlow v8 record format.
 Netflow support varies depending on the hardware.
 Newer hardware has more efficient hashing mechanisms that enhance the efficiency of the hardware Netflow table.